This advice may change as the University develops new technologies. You must only use approved secure methods of accessing your information.

 - Personal applications may not be patched for vulnerabilities.

-- Institutional information downloaded or cached to the device may be exposed to other family members.
+- Institutional information downloaded or cached on the device may be exposed to other family members.

 What must I do?